-Once the DIEO Office has been made aware of an allegation of sexual misconduct including sexual harassment/violence, the Complainant is contacted by the Intake Coordinator and offered an opportunity to speak with the Coordinator about the allegation.
-During this meeting, the Intake Coordinator will determine jurisdiction, interview the Complainant, and provide to the Complainant information on filing a complaint, about USF resources, and about their rights under Title IX.
+Once the DIEO Office has been made aware of an allegation of sexual misconduct including sexual harassment/violence, the Complainant is contacted by the Title IX Intake Coordinator, often the Senior Deputy or Deputy Title IX Coordinator, and is offered an opportunity to speak with the Coordinator about the disclosure and possible allegation(s).
+During this meeting, the Intake Coordinator may provide a Title IX Information Session, determine jurisdiction, certify the allegation as falling within the purview of Title IX, and provide to the Complainant information on filing a complaint, about USF resources, and about their rights under Title IX.